Top

 Features of a Desirable Rig

 To begin, a journey across sand is either easier or more difficult based on the rig we are driving.
 Think about the dune buggy.
-It is designed with one use in mind: to cover these very sandy situations.
+It is designed with one use in mind: to travel over loose dry sand.
 It is incredibly light weight with massive, knobby tires.
 The design maximizes traction on the loose ground and minimizes inertia that could lead to our tires digging a hole in the sand rather than moving forward on the sand.

 We are talking about trucks, however.
 Trucks, and other vehicles are built to meet rigorous road, efficiency, and safety standards.
 The steal frames and enclosed cabs that makes these rigs suitable for highways conditions also make the rigs less suitable for shifting sand.
 Even so, there are still characteristics in a standard vehicle that can make them better suited for beach driving: